AlexRoy145/onboarding_docs/README.md

 ## Xcode Command Line Tools

-The Xcode command line tools are required for several of the below downloads
+The Xcode command line tools are also required to use in our workflow process.

 1. In your browser, visit https://developer.apple.com/download/more/ and sign in
 2. Search --> command line tools.